bluebash-spree-contrib/spree_order_notes/README.md

 ## 🤔 **About the project**

-* Spree extesnion for adding notes in the order side tabs in backend
+* Spree extension for adding notes in the order side tabs in backend

 ## ⚡ **Installation**